aleen42/PersonalWiki/projectManagement/integration/integration.md

 > answer: <strong>*zero.*</strong>

-- Which is a document that recognizes the existence of a project and provides direction on the project's objectives and management.
+- Which is a document that recognizes the existence of a project and provides direction on the project's objectives and management?
     - stakeholder register
     - directive
     - risk register
     - project charter

 > answer: <strong>*project charter.*</strong>

+- The business case includes information on what?
+    - the business need for the project
+    - the project objective, high-level requirements, and time and cost goals
+    - relevant government or industry standards
+    - policies, procedures, guidelines, and systems that influence a project's success

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>